OpenMDAO/Aviary/aviary/docs/developer_guide/unit_tests.md

 ### assert_almost_equal

 A similar unit test is NumPy's utility is `assert_almost_equal`.
 It checks whether the absolute difference of `actual_value` from `expected_value` is within certain tolerance.
-As [documented](https://numpy.org/doc/stable/reference/generated/numpy.testing.assert_almost_equal.html) by NumPy, it is not recommented.
+As [documented](https://numpy.org/doc/stable/reference/generated/numpy.testing.assert_almost_equal.html) by NumPy, it is not recommended.

 ### assert_check_partials

 The second most used assertion is `assert_check_partials` from the OpenMDAO utility.
-This is critical important because it checks whether the partial derivatives coded by develops are correct.
+This is critically important because it checks whether the partial derivatives coded by develops are correct.
 It is the key in optimization.
-To use this test, you fitst prepare the partial derivative `data` by calling `check_partials` on an object.
+To use this test, you first prepare the partial derivative `data` by calling `check_partials` on an object.
 Then call `assert_check_partials` function with the `data`.

 ```
 data = prob.check_partials(out_stream=None)